PF

 Instructions

-1. 1Make the pickled red cabbage: In a large saucepan over high heat, combine the cabbage, both vinegars, sugar, garlic, salt, and pepper.
-Add 1 cup water.
-Bring to a boil and cook for one minute.
-Remove the pan from the heat and immediately transfer the cabbage and liquid to a heat-proof container with a tight fitting lid.
-Transfer to the refrigerator and allow to cool completely before using.
-The pickled cabbage will keep for two weeks, stored in the fridge in an airtight container.
+1. 1Make the pickled red cabbage: In a large saucepan over high heat, combine the cabbage, both vinegars, sugar, garlic, salt, and pepper with 1 cup water.
+Bring to a boil and cook for 1 minute until the liquid is steaming and cabbage just begins to soften.
+Remove from heat and transfer the cabbage and liquid to a heat-proof airtight container.
+Refrigerate until completely cooled, at least 2 hours (the pickled cabbage keeps for two weeks refrigerated).

-2. 2Make the harissa mayo: In a small bowl, whisk together the mayonnaise, harissa, and mint.
+2. 2Make the harissa mayo: In a small bowl, whisk together the mayonnaise, harissa paste, and fresh mint until fully combined.
+Set aside.

 Nutrition — Per Serving